CycloneDX/cyclonedx.org/capabilities/vex/index.md

 Learn more about how CycloneDX makes use of [BOM-Link](../bomlink).

-CycloneDX VEX BOMs can also be used with alternative SBOM formats such as SPDX, but without the tight integration or support of an [IANA standard](https://www.iana.org/assignments/urn-namespaces) for linkage.
+CycloneDX VEX BOMs can also be used with alternative SBOM formats such as SPDX, but without the tight integration or support of an [IETF standard](https://www.iana.org/assignments/urn-namespaces) for linkage.
 Vendor support may vary.

 ## BOM With Embedded VEX